 Rome has been esteemed as the leading Christian city almost since the beginning of Christianity.
 Throughout late antique, medieval, and modern times Rome has been a destination for pilgrimage and those seeking spiritual renewal.
 Religious and secular leaders have continually come to Rome to connect with St. Peter and the ministry of his successor, the bishop of Rome, known since the fifth century as the pope.
 Today, Roman Catholics look to Rome for leadership, and the Roman Curia manages the overall structures of the Roman Catholic Church worldwide.

-Catholic University and ACU students in Rome are immersed in this spiritual environment.
+Catholic University students in Rome are immersed in this spiritual environment.
 They participate in the long-standing traditions of the city, taking part in the many important religious celebrations throughout the year in some of the hundreds of churches throughout the city.
 They have ample opportunities to participate in audiences and liturgies led by the pope.
 They are able to meet cardinals, bishops, church leaders, theologians, and consecrated men and women from the many religious orders that have their base in Rome.
 For many, being in Rome is a means of connecting with their faith and learning more about the deep roots of Christianity.

 Seminarians and deacons from the Pontifical North American College help Catholic University's Rome program with weekly campus ministry, and assisting at Mass and adoration.